 Town Hall Challenge

 The Town Hall Challenge was conducted from 2012-2015, with municipalities across Canada invited to work towards 20 ekWh/sq ft of total energy intensity by the year 2015.
 The initiative led to substantial energy efficiency improvements in participating buildings, several of which met the target.
 Winners (Mississauga Civic Centre and Moncton City Hall) were announced in 2016.
-We continue to work with Town/ City Halls using interval meter data to help point to where the biggest energy conservation opportunities are to be found.
+We continue to work with town/ city Halls using interval meter data to help point to where the biggest energy conservation opportunities are to be found.
 See our publications for more information.